bschifferer/Kaggle-Otto-Comp/README.md

 **The scripts contain a variable `igfold` in the beginning.
 The script needs to be exectured 5 times with igfold=0,...,5**

+**Note: The pipelines for clicks, carts and orders can be run independently from each other - but each pipeline will write files in the same directory and might overwriting files from other pipelines.
+It is recommended to run only one end-to-end at the time.**

 #### Clicks

 **2. Clicks:**